 Co-Founder and Artistic Director Emerita

-Margaret earned a Bachelor of Music in Viola Performance, with a minor in Violin and Piano, from Shenandoah University in Winchester, Virginia, where she studied with violist Doris Lederer of the Audubon Quartet.
-Prior to her studies in the United States, she performed with the internationally renowned Simón Bolívar Orchestra of Venezuela under the direction of Maestro Gustavo Dudamel.
-She has since collaborated with a variety of professional chamber ensembles and symphonic orchestras in the United States, and remains an active teacher, working with both children and adults on a range of string instruments.
+Margaret earned a Bachelor of Music in Viola Performance, with minors in Violin and Piano, from Shenandoah University, where she studied under renowned violist Doris Lederer.
+Before pursuing her studies in the United States, she performed with the acclaimed Simón Bolívar Orchestra of Venezuela under the baton of Gustavo Dudamel.
+Since then, she has collaborated with numerous chamber ensembles and symphony orchestras throughout the United States while maintaining an active teaching career, working with students of all ages across a variety of string instruments.